oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 ## Task 1: Register your database with Oracle Data Safe

+If you plan to use a database other than an ATP database for this workshop, please follow the registration instructions specific for your database type in the Administering Oracle Data Safe guide.
+See the Learn More section at the bottom of this page.

 1. Sign in to Oracle Cloud Infrastructure at `https://cloud.oracle.com` with your Oracle Cloud account.
 Make sure that you have the correct region selected.